wdale2011/message-board-new/README.md

 # Board Out of My Mind

-Single-page message board app built entirely with 🍨 Vanilla JS 🍨
+Single-page message board app built entirely with 🍨 Vanilla JS 🍨 Uses custom components that look a lot like React.

+![Example](example.gif)

 ## Steps

-# Message Board

-Message board built with custom components that look a lot like React.

-![Example](example.gif)

 1. Message Board (this is our app container)
    1. init API dependency